Physarum Powered Differentiable Linear Programming Layers and Applications: Why Physarum Dynamics?

-The term {\em Physarum Dynamics (PD)} refers to the movement of a slime mold called {\it Physarum polycephalum}, is studied in mathematical biology for its inherent computational nature and properties that closely mirror mathematical optimization.
-For example, in a very interesting result, \cite{toshiyuki2000maze} showed that the slime mold can solve a shortest path problem on a maze.
+The term {\em Physarum Dynamics (PD)} refers to the movement of a slime mold called {\it Physarum polycephalum}, and is studied in mathematical biology for its inherent computational nature and properties that closely mirror mathematical optimization.
+For example, in an interesting result, \cite{toshiyuki2000maze} showed that the slime mold can solve a shortest path problem on a maze.
 Further, the temporal evolution of Physarum has been used to learn robust network design \cite{tero2007mathematical,johannson2012slime}, by connecting it to a broad class of dynamical systems for basic computational problems such as shortest paths and LPs.
 In \cite{straszak2015natural}, the authors studied the convergence properties of PD for LPs, and showed that these steps surprisingly mimic a steepest-descent type algorithm on a certain Riemannian manifold.
-While these interesting links have not been explored in deep learning, we find that the simplicity of these dynamics and its mathematical behavior provide an excellent approach towards our key goal.
+While these interesting links have not been explored in AI/deep learning, we find that the simplicity of these dynamics and its mathematical behavior provide an excellent approach towards our key goal.

-We make the following mild assumption about LPs \eqref{lp_standard} that we consider here \begin{assume}[Feasibility] The feasible set $P:=\{x:Ax=b,x\geq0\}$ of \eqref{lp_standard} is nonempty. \end{assume} For the vision applications that we consider in this paper, Assumption \ref{assm:feas} is always satisfied.
+We make the following mild assumption about LPs \eqref{lp_standard} that we consider here \begin{assume}[Feasibility] The feasible set $P:=\{x:Ax=b,x\geq0\}$ of \eqref{lp_standard} is nonempty. \end{assume} For the applications considered in this paper, Assumption \ref{assm:feas} is always satisfied.
 We now describe the PD for solving LPs and illustrate the similarities and differences between PD and other methods.